 Motor cars are strong machines with safety features protecting the driver and occupants in the vehicle.
 There are a lot of factors that increase the likelihood of injuries and death for pedestrians and cyclists, but one major factor is speeding.
 A pedestrian is four times more likely to die from an accident with a car traveling between 36 and 45 miles per hour than a car traveling between 26 and 30 miles per hour.

 Besides speeding, distracted driving is also a major cause of accidents.
-In the United States, eight people die each day due to distracted drivers.
+Eight people die each day in the United States due to distracted drivers.
 Some observers have gone on to say narcissism also plays a role in the rise in aggressive driving in the country.

 All the factors mentioned create an unfavorable situation for pedestrians and bicyclists.
 But how does that translate in other countries?
 Are the statistics worse than what gets recorded in the United States?

 Data on pedestrian deaths between 2010 and 2016 suggests a decline of 37% in Norway.
 However, in 2019, the country achieved what was considered impossible at the time.
-There were no pedestrian and cyclist deaths recorded during the year in Oslo, making their vision of reducing car traffic and prioritizing safety a reality.
+No pedestrian or cyclist deaths were recorded during the year in Oslo, making their vision of reducing car traffic and prioritizing safety a reality.

-When compared to the United States, there was an increase of 39% in the number of pedestrian deaths between 2010 and 2016.
-The US has some of the highest fatality rates among wealthy nations.
+Compared to the United States, there was an increase of 39% in pedestrian deaths between 2010 and 2016.
+The U.S. has some of the highest fatality rates among wealthy nations.
 Perhaps it is not the world but the United States that is more dangerous for cyclists and pedestrians.

 Currently, there are 18 states (including Boston and New York) that have agreed to work towards eliminating traffic fatalities by 2024.
 Town planners and local government bodies are considering different strategies and tactics to achieve that goal.